 - Stay clear of structures.
 Outdoor wood-fueled recreational "open fires/fire pits" must be a minimum of 25' away from any combustibles and structures.
-The manufactured enclosed recreational fire devices with spark arrestors and/or screens typically have a 15' setback requirement.

 - Stand guard and extinguish.
 A person capable of extinguishing the fire must attend it at all times, and the fire must be completely extinguished before leaving it.

 - Ask first.
 Permission from a landowner, or owner's designated representative, must be obtained before starting a recreational fire.
 The fire may not cause a nuisance to your neighbors with excessive smoke and odors.
 Other rules may apply to your use of a recreational fire, such as homeowner association covenants, rental agreements, fire protection issues, etc.

 - Mind the ban.
 Most recreational fires are prohibited during a burn ban.
 Some contained recreational fires, such as barbecues and chimneas, may be allowed.
 State and local air quality agencies may restrict outdoor burning based on air quality concerns.
 Local fire officials restrict outdoor burning based on fire danger, which is typically July - September.
 Always check the Burn Ban Status at before starting your fire at (509) 477-4710 or online.
 Or, subscribe to receive emails of burn restrictions.